digitalnature-ie/igr/README.md

 ## Usage

-To check Irish grid references:
+To check validity of Irish grid references:

 - `igr_is_valid()` indicates which elements in a character vector are valid Irish grid references